We are writing an application

 - What do the different partners contribute to the project?

 Project’s budget.
 The budget should be based on the budget in the application.
 The difference here is that the budget in the project description should shed a light on the individual elements in more detail.
 The income should shed a light on how the project partners’ own contribution to the project (own finance and capitalising of own efforts) in addition to potential financial support from other project support sources.
 The outgoings should be relatively detailed and shed a light on expected outgoings for the entire project process and completion.
-The outgoings budget should therefore demonstrate how the resources are divide between the participating partners in the project.
+The outgoings budget should therefore demonstrate how the resources are divided between the participating partners in the project.

 Questions to consider: